 Even when tumor removal has been accomplished, there is a small chance of tumor recurrence.
 Therefore, a follow-up MRI after tumor removal should be performed within one to five years.

-It is important to stay active after treatment as this is the best way to combat the dizziness.
-Often the expertise of a qualified physical therapist can hasten recovery.
+It is helpful to remain active after treatment, since this is the best way to combat the dizziness.
+Often the expertise of a qualified physical therapist can advance recovery.

 Patients with large tumors are likely to have significant hearing loss and are in a situation where preservation of hearing is unrealistic or impossible.
 In most cases, the best chance to preseve hearing with either surgery or radiation is when the tumor is small.

-Tinnitus or "ear noise" is common in acoustic neuroma patients, and preservation of hearing may not eliminate the tinnitus.
+Tinnitus is common in acoustic neuroma patients, and preservation of hearing may not eliminate the tinnitus.
 Similarly, removal of the hearing nerve with the tumor generally does not eliminate the tinnitus.
 Tinnitus is the official name for noise produced in the inner ear, such as ringing.

-Within up to two years following treatment, the tumor can swell due to inflammation from the radiation and increase sypmtoms.
+Within up to two years following treatment, the tumor can swell due to inflammation from the radiation and symptoms may increase.
 Typically this is short-term and improves within time.
 Patients can develop facial numbness, facial weakness or deafness on the side of treatment.
-These deficits typically occur between 6-18 months after treatment.
+These deficits typically occur between 6 to 24 months after treatment.

-Note: In a continuing effort to advance the understanding of acoustic neuromas, ANA occasionally conducts patient surveys.
-The patient survey results are available online on our website at www.ANAUSA.org.
+NOTE: In a continuing effort to advance the understanding of acoustic neuromas, ANA occasionally conducts patient surveys.
+The current patient survey results are available online on our website at www.ANAUSA.org.
 The results provide information regarding symptoms, diagnosis, treatment and post-treatment issues experienced by acoustic neuroma patients.
-Click now for the 2012 patient survey results.